haalrubaye/datasciencetweaks/README.md

 # datasciencetweaks
-This repository includes small projects, ideas that require minimal effort and are fun to create and enjoy.
+This repository collects small projects of mine that organize and manipulate datasets to make nice visualizations.